AdvancedCustomFields/docs/fields/radio-button.md

 ```

 ### Format value setting
-This example demonstrates how to load a selected value and label using the ‘Format value’ setting (set to ‘Both’).
+This example demonstrates how to load a selected value and label using the _Format value_ setting (set to `Both`).

 ```
 <?php